Separating Quantum and Classical Advice with Good Codes: Separating from Separating BQP/qpoly vs. BQP/poly

 A simple diagonalization argument gives us our desired separation (see \Cref{app:diag} for details). \begin{theorem} There is a classical oracle $\Oo$ such that $\BQP^{\Oo}/\qpoly \cap \NP^{\Oo} \cap \coNP^{\Oo} \subsetneq \BQP^{\Oo}/\poly$.\footnote{It is not hard to extend this separation to show that $\mathsf{YQP}^{\Oo} \cap \NP^{\Oo} \cap \coNP^{\Oo} \subsetneq \BQP^{\Oo}/\poly$, where $\mathsf{YQP}$ is the class of problems that can be decided by a $\BQP$ machine with \emph{untrusted} quantum advice \cite{Aar07, AD14}.} \end{theorem}

-\paragraph{Acknowledgments.} We thank Anand Natarajan, Scott Aaronson, Joe Carolan, Ryan Williams, Rohan Goyal, Venkatesan Guruswami, Mary Wootters and Rachel Zhang for patiently answering our many questions.
+\ifsubmission \else \paragraph{Acknowledgments.} We thank Scott Aaronson, Joe Carolan, Ryan Williams, Rohan Goyal, Venkatesan Guruswami, Mary Wootters and Rachel Zhang for patiently answering our many questions.
+A special thanks to Anand Natarajan for very helpful discussions in the early stages of this project and Alexandru Gheorghiu and Aparna Gupte for pointing out the efficiency benefits of using biased oracles in the Yamakawa-Zhandry algorithm.
 JB is supported by Henry Yuen's AFOSR award FA9550-23-1-0363.
-VV gratefully acknowledges support from a Simons Investigator Award and a Ford Foundation Chair.
+VV gratefully acknowledges support from a Simons Investigator Award and a Ford Foundation Chair. \fi